29/04/2008

 Conclusion:- Java always has pass by VALUE not reference.Because its VALUE that is being in method NOT object.

-thanks for this explanation , but sir please explain this with the help of memory block diagram.
+thanks for this explanation , explanation with the help of memory block diagram is wonderful, thanks.

 thanks alot for this sharing of knowledge